 - 16.10 It the Accounting Officer's responsibility to ensure that there are no conflicts of interest or the perception of bias at any stage.
 Any connections between a member of staff and a contractor must be formally disclosed and documented at the earliest possible opportunity.
 The Accounting Officer's should then take (and record) action deemed appropriate in each particular circumstance.
-Staff should not accept gifts or hospitality from contractors and comply with DAO (DOF) 10/06 Revised guidance on acceptance of gifts and hospitality. - 16.11 Conflict of interest forms must be signed by the tender evaluation panel members as part of the selection process.
-When a conflict has been disclosed that person should remove themselves from the evaluation panel and a replacement appointed by the Director of Finance, Administration and Personnel. - 16.12 Before amending or varying an existing contract to the point where the amendment could constitute a new contract, procurement advice should be sought from CPD or the relevant CoPE.
+Staff should not accept gifts or hospitality from contractors and comply with DoF The Acceptance of Gifts and Hospitality Revised guidance on acceptance of gifts and hospitality. - 16.11 Conflict of interest forms must be signed by the tender evaluation panel members as part of the selection process.
+When a conflict has been disclosed that person should remove themselves from the evaluation panel and a replacement appointed by the Governance, Admin, and Assistant Finance Manager. - 16.12 Before amending or varying an existing contract to the point where the amendment could constitute a new contract, procurement advice should be sought from CPD or the relevant CoPE.
 Legal advice should also be sought if appropriate.
 Uncontrolled contract variations are one of the most significant risks to Value for Money and have, in the past, attracted criticism from the Northern Ireland Audit Office and Public Accounts Committee.